xLightsSequencer/xLights/README.txt

 NUTCRACKER RELEASES
 -------------------
+3.0.17: Jul 01,2013 - Fixed text in Effect2.
+Added Twinkle, Tree, Spirograph and Fireworks to Effect2
 3.0.16: Jun 28,2013 - New option added to the Text effect, Countdown timer.
 3.0.15: Jun 27,2013 - Added check to make it so empty picture selection does not cause hundreds of pop up windows
                     - fixed LOR lms and lcb export